Back-in angle parking

 Back-in angle parking, also called back-in diagonal parking, reverse angle parking, reverse diagonal parking, or (in the United Kingdom) reverse echelon parking, is a traffic engineering technique intended to improve the safety of on-street parking.

-For back-in parking, vehicles preparing to enter a parking space drive slightly past the space, signal, and then back into the space.
+For back-in parking, vehicles preparing to enter a parking space drive slightly past the space, signal, swing out and then back into the space.
 When leaving the space, drivers have an unobstructed view of traffic and can enter the traffic stream directly.
 In comparison, drivers using traditional pull-in angle parking (entering the parking space with the front first) often have difficulty seeing other traffic as they back out of the space when leaving again, resulting in traffic delays and considerable risk of collisions with pedestrians, bicyclists, and vehicles.

 Existing pull-in angle parking spaces can be converted to back-in angle parking by re-striping to flip the angle of the stall markings.
 Streets with parallel parking have also been converted to back-in angle parking.
 In either case, the pavement markings are often augmented with signage indicating that vehicles must be backed in.